frozzare/tox/README.md

 ```

 ## Options

+`tox.set` can take an object with options or key/value argument.

 * `path` - Set the path where the markdown files is stored
 * `startPage` - Filename of the start page file without extension.
 Default `index`.